anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter06.md

 - Deploy only secure applications and trusted codes
 - Only deploy applications from validated and verified images
 - Only deploy applications from truested registries
-- Containers
-- bull1
-- bull2
+- Containers orchestration (Kubernetes) must be secure with administrative boundaries between tenants
+- Network segmentation using security zoning and network standards must be followed when deploying containers.
+- The Host OS running the containers must be hardened
+- Use container-aware runtime defense tools.

 <a name="6.2"></a>
 ## 6.2 Heading